Dana L. stringer

 about

 DANA L. STRINGER is a writer, playwright, poet, screenwriter, and writing instructor.
-Her work is primarily concerned with themes of identity — racial, sexual, gender, religious, and social — through a Southern lens.
+Through a Southern lens, Dana's work is primarily concerned with themes of identity — racial, gender, sexual, religious, cultural, and social.
 She seeks to explore, challenge, and debunk negative stereotypes, myths, and belief systems that reinforce prejudice, bigotry, inequality, and injustice.
-She is committed to bridging gaps by creating work that fosters empathy, understanding, and compassion.
-She believes that the performing arts, the literary arts, and the cinematic arts are the most effective platforms for promoting understanding.
+She is committed to bridging gaps by creating work that fosters empathy, understanding, and healing.
+She believes that the performing arts, literary arts, and cinematic arts are the most effective platforms for promoting understanding.

 theatre